What’s all this about then?

 Noah designed and produced the Toronto Library Passport and placed it for sale online.
 It would eventually be featured on CTV News, the National Post, BlogTo, the Torontoist, and MentalFloss.
 Noah hopes to continue the spirit of the Passport by designing and producing things that engage with the city and its people.

-Avro pays tribute to the defunct Avro Canada Company, an aircraft manufacturer that operated from 1945-1962.
+The name Avro Design Company pays tribute to the defunct Avro Canada Company, an aircraft manufacturer that operated from 1945-1962.
 Most famously, they designed the Avro Arrow, a highly advanced aircraft at the time.
 Engines for Avro were produced in Malton, Mississauga at Orenda Engine, where Noah’s grandfather worked the assembly line as a mechanic.